With a focus on speed, customer experience and conversion, Blomsterlandet’s new ecommerce solution is securing the future of its digital business.

 At the same time, the florist landscape was experiencing new competition and was increasing adopting online commerce.
 Blomsterlandet needed to increase its digital presence to meet customer demands.

-It’s a given, but it cannot be overstated - purchasing behaviours and challenges differ in different industries.
+It’s a given that cannot be overstated: purchasing behaviors and challenges differ in different industries.
 Target groups and their driving forces can vary greatly.
-For this reason, the team interviewed a lot of customers in the Discovery Phase - both those who shopped in-store and those who shopped online.
+For this reason, the team interviewed a lot of customers in the Discovery Phase—both those who shopped in-store and those who shopped online.
 After the interviews, the responses were analysed, and then we went back to the digital drawing board and started to ideate and work on the solution.

 Among the insights, we identified that many customers worried that flowers they were buying online would wither in transit.
 We therefore had to make it clear to the customer through the design and content of the site that Blomsterlandet would take responsibility for the well-being of the plants throughout the journey to reach them.

-By gathering data from multiple sources in an “Integration Hub”, it is possible to build new solutions for channels other than eCommerce - for example, apps and in-store solutions.
+By gathering data from multiple sources in an “Integration Hub,” it is possible to build new solutions for channels other than e-commerce—for example, apps and in-store solutions.
 We have also focussed heavily on making the site fast and responsive.
-This was made possible by building the front-end in React, while the back-end has been developed in Episerver Commerce.
+This was made possible by building the front-end in React, while the back-end has been developed in Optimizely Commerce.